thegetty/bronze-guidelines/content/vocabulary/overlay.md

 ### **German**: *{{ lang.de }}*

+A general term closer to “coating”

 #### Alternate Translation

 - *Überzug* (German has no noun for the technique of overlaying by mechanical attached sheet metal; there is just an adjective: *goldbeschlagen*, *silberbeschlagen*.) | Source: {% cite "Lein 2004" %}, 51

+- *Verzierung* (a general term closer to “decoration” or “ornament”

 ### **French**: *{{ lang.fr }}*